krish-bhat/DC_Task5_flaskAPI/README.md

 pip install Flask,
   pip install pymongo,
-   pip install pymongo
+   pip install Werkzeug

-There is mongodb connection that is made which collects the file meta data
+There is mongodb connection that is made which collects the file metadata

-make sure make an 'uploads' folder
+make sure to add an 'uploads' folder

 after, run app.py click on http://127.0.0.1:5000 (the link which is been mentioned that is been hosted) to load the files